apache/druid/docs/tutorials/tutorial-compaction.md

 The new compacted segments have a more recent version than the original segments.
 Even though the Druid console displays both sets of segments, queries only read from the new compacted segments.

-Running a COUNT query on `compaction-tutorial` again to verify the number of rows remains 39,244:
+Run a COUNT query on `compaction-tutorial` again to verify the number of rows remains 39,244:

 ```bash
 dsql> select count(*) from "compaction-tutorial";